 Catherine's grave marker, seen here, was nearly illegible when photographed in August 1997.

-The Hanshaws had 15 children -- Sarah F. Overfield, James E. Hanshaw, Ruhama Menefee, Dr. Guy R.C.A.
+The Hanshaws together produced a brood of 15 children -- Sarah F. Overfield, James E. Hanshaw, Ruhama Menefee, Dr. Guy R.C.A.
 Hanshaw, Jane "Jennie" Huggins, George Walters Henshaw, William H. Hanshaw, Matilda E. Purinton, Margaret E. Hanshaw, Agnes Hoge, Charles F.W.
 Hanshaw, Robert Moses Hanshaw, Julia M. Fawcett, Helen M. Hanshaw and Apalona Hanshaw.

 In 1842, Catherine and her married sister Rebecca Murdock were members of the Kingwood Methodist Church at the time the congregation erected a new, brick building.
 In a 1950 history of the church, seen here, and entitled Through the Years: A History of Methodism in Kingwood, West Virginia, author Ethel Peaslee Beerbower writes the following: